powerhousepro69/videoinfox/readme.md

 videoinfox v.2.00

-THE SREENSHOTS BELOW STILL NEEED UPDATED TO v.2.00
+SOME INFORMATION AND SREENSHOTS BELOW STILL NEEED UPDATED TO v.2.00

 For xserver - Find video files, get info on and play.  &nbsp; Yt-dlp integration.